 Mickaella Dantas is a Brazilian dancer who has recently moved from Portugal to the UK from Portugal.
 She has been developing her creative work in contemporary and inclusive dance, following a persistent idea: “There is a power to acting in any living body and my body is the place where I want to stay…in action”

 Mickaella trained on the Program for Choreographic Composition of Forum Dance.
 As a dancer, she has worked with Grupo Dançando com a Diferença, Candoco Dance Company at Unlimited Festival London 2012, Radar 360º, Carla Vendramin, Paulo Ribeiro and Clara Andermatt, with whom she has worked collaboratively since 2012.
-Under the direction of Ana Borralho and João Galante, Mickaella was an artistic team member of ATLAS, and performed as tap dancer in the Channel 4 short film We’re Superhumans directed by Dougal Wilson for the 2016 Rio de Janeiro Olympics.
+Under the direction of Ana Borralho and João Galante, Mickaella was an artistic team member of ATLAS.
+She also performed as tap dancer in the Channel 4 short film We’re Superhumans directed by Dougal Wilson for the 2016 Rio de Janeiro Olympics.

-With her experience in artistic production, Mickaella has contributed to several accessible arts debates, including Access to the Arts – a management issue? by the British Council’s Access Culture initiative.
+With her experience in artistic production, Mickaella has contributed to several accessible arts debates, including Access to the Arts – a Management Issue? by the British Council’s Access Culture initiative.

 She currently devotes her time to researching a personal project, Frankenstein Experiment – Investigation on Biomechanic Bodies, training on circus trapeze, and her own dance creations.